johnvoon/portfolio-website/README.md

 The next stage of the creative design process was to collate inspiration in the form of a [Pinterest mood board](https://au.pinterest.com/johnksvoon/portfolio-website-mood-board/).

-Doing this helped me think about the overall direction for my website and the overall message I wanted to convey.
+Doing this helped me think about the overall direction for the website and the message I wanted to convey.

-In collecting material for the mood board, I browsed [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/) for images that might convey something meaningful about myself, especially my personality and core values.
+In collecting material for the mood board, I browsed [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/) for images that might convey something meaningful about myself, especially my **personality and core values**.
 I also included images of typography and colour schemes.

 From drafting my bio, some keywords that came to mind were "build", "building blocks", "energy", "work", "inspiration/inspire", "productivity/productive", "professional", "web developer", which generated some interesting search results.